About Us

 I reside in the Rochester area with my partner and cats.
 Yes, I am the crazy cat lady and I fully embrace that title.
 I also enjoy going to the theater and supporting the Alzheimer’s Association, the Breast Cancer Coalition, and Ronald McDonald House.

-Kevin Morin
+Kevin Morin (he/him)

 Office & Billing Manager